 Fair Employment Agency is a nonprofit agency.
 We put a lot of work into producing high quality, accurate and updated information resources because when employers and domestic helpers are informed, they are empowered to make good choices.
-If you found this article helpful, please consider donating through Fair Employment Foundation (tax-deductable for amounts over HK$100).
-Click HERE for donation instructions.

 Last updated on November 20th, 2020